Skip to content

 Common workflow pattern:

-• Traders monitor both Harmonic Oscillator and Plutus Flow for simultaneous divergences
+• Monitor both Harmonic Oscillator and Plutus Flow for simultaneous divergences

 • Divergence context is evaluated at Janus Atlas major levels (Weekly high, Monthly VWAP, etc.)